applebiter/jackdaw/README.md

 <img src="icons/hicolor/256x256/apps/jackdaw.png" alt="Jackdaw" width="128" />

-# Jackdaw Voice Assistant
+# Jackdaw

 **A privacy-first, voice-controlled audio system that lives in your professional audio workflow.**

 </div>

-Jackdaw is a modular voice assistant built on JACK Audio, featuring speech recognition (Vosk), local AI chat (Ollama), and text-to-speech (Piper).
+Jackdaw is a modular audio system built on JACK Audio, featuring speech recognition (Vosk), local AI chat (Ollama), and text-to-speech (Piper).
 Control your music library, stream to the internet, record retroactively, and collaborate over networks—all with your voice, all running locally on your machine.

 **No cloud.
 No subscriptions.
 No privacy concerns.** Everything runs on your computer.